Memory two: Paper stars

 Father?
 Where are you?

-I rest my head against the side of the carriage and feel bitter tears leak from my eyes and get soaked up by the cloth tied around my face.
+Defeated, I rest my head against the side of the carriage and feel bitter tears leak from my eyes and get soaked up by the cloth tied around my face.

-The shopkeep tricked me.
+The shopkeeper tricked me.

 That much is clear, but what’s next I don’t know.
-The man says he doesn’t want to hurt me but my head aches from back when he dropped me.
+The man says he doesn’t want to hurt me but my head still aches from back when he dropped me.

 And as the hope for rescue leaves me all that’s left is anger.